 Vehicles are for more than travel

 In 7 Days to Die one of the many things you can craft or buy are vehicles.
-They’re very expensive to purchase, and you have to level up certain skills before you can craft vehicles, not helped by some parts being more difficult to find than others, like lead batteries and engines.
+They’re very expensive to purchase, and you have to level up certain skills before you can craft vehicles, not helped by some parts being more difficult to find than others, like lead batteries and engines, although there are guides out there to help find engines and other parts.
 There are a few different vehicles to craft; a bicycle (the slowest of the lot), a mini-bike (a bit faster), a motorbike (much faster), a car (allows multiple passengers for when playing with friends) and finally, a gyrocopter (allows you to fly so you can navigate mountains quicker and escape the zombies below).

 No matter which vehicle you have though, they’re worth trying to get as early on in 7 Days to Die as possible.
 And we have a few reasons why.
 The most common reason people make them is to get about the map much quicker.
 But not only will you get from point A to point B faster than you would if you run, but you’ll also be able to get further from your base in that time, allowing you to explore more areas of the map when scavenging for materials, ammo and other supplies.